“Weeds are flowers too, once you get to know them.” – A.A. Milne

 The designation Perennial Plant of the Year is awarded each winter by the Perennial Plant Association to the plant that outshines its competitors not only in appearance, but also in its noteworthy characteristics.
 In order to be considered, the perennial must be able to grow in a wide range of climates, require little maintenance, have multiple seasons of interest and be relatively pest and disease free.

-Native to much of the continental United States as well as Ontario and Quebec, butterfly weed grows wild in a variety of climatic conditions including dry forests, along roadsides and in open fields and prairies.
+Native to much of the continental United States and parts of Canada, butterfly weed grows wild in dry forests, open fields, prairies and along roadsides.

 Butterfly weed in a northern Illinois prairie/Photo: Jason Patrick Ross